opeyer/tutorial-projects/README.md

 # tutorial-projects
-A repo made exclusively to store various tutorial projects I've undertaken as well as any related notes.
+A repo made exclusively to store various tutorial projects I've undertaken as well as any related notes or assets.
+These projects are provided in a somewhat raw presentation, with the current goal being primarily storage.
+Secondarily, this can be seen as a way of showcasing things I have learned.

 # Currently working on